 It is therefore a misnomer to think of the breaking of Enigma as a single event – there were, in fact, multiple variants of the famous cipher machine, each changing their configuration daily.
 And Bletchley’s staff weren’t just faced with the task of decoding Enigma.
 Germany also used the even more complex Fish ciphers – for which the Colossus computing machine was built in 1944 – and there was also a range of Italian and Japanese ciphers to be dealt with.

-The keys to Bletchley Park’s success
+What were the keys to Bletchley Park's success?

 1) Bletchley Park moved from being simply a codebreaking operation to a more integrated signals intelligence entity, linking interception, cryptanalysis, translation, intelligence analysis and intelligence dissemination.
 This worked on a factory-like basis to produce a continuous flow of useable intelligence.

 2) Bletchley Park centralised, largely on one site, most British codebreaking activity.
 This enabled a concentration of expertise which in turn fostered co-operation, knowledge-sharing and innovation.
 Bletchley Park developed technical innovations in the fields of codebreaking techniques, mechanical, electromechanical and electronic devices, and data management methods.